-There should be no potential ignition sources in areas where flammable liquids are used or stored and flammable concentrations of vapours may be present.
-Any electrical equipment used in these areas, including fire alarm and emergency lighting systems, needs to be suitable for use in flammable atmospheres.
-In such situations, you should seek advice from a competent person.
+There should be no potential ignition sources in areas where flammable liquids are used or stored and flammable concentrations of vapours or dusts may be present.
+Any electrical equipment used in these areas, including the fire alarm and emergency lighting systems, needs to be suitable for use in flammable atmospheres.
+In such situations, it is recommended that you seek advice from a competent person.

-Figure 15: A fire-resisting pedal bin for rags
+Figure 23: A fire-resisting pedal bin for rags